filip-michalsky/SalesGPT/README.md

 > Observation: Sleep Haven offers three mattresses: the Classic Harmony Spring Mattress for $1,299, the Plush Serenity Bamboo Mattress for $2,599, and the Luxury Cloud-Comfort Memory Foam Mattress for $999.
 The sizes available vary by mattress.<br>
 > Ted Lasso: Sleep Haven offers three mattresses at different price points.
 The Classic Harmony Spring Mattress is priced at $1,299, the Plush Serenity Bamboo Mattress is priced at $2,599, and the Luxury Cloud-Comfort Memory Foam Mattress is priced at $999.
 The prices may vary depending on the size you choose.
 Would you like more information about the specific sizes and features of each mattress?

-# Install, Test & Deploy
+# Install Test and Deploy

 ### Install